 Washington, D.C.
-Merit Systems Protection Board Lawyer
+Merit Systems Protection Board Lawyers

-Attorney Representing Federal Employees in MSPB Hearings and Appeals in Washington, D.C.
+Attorneys Representing Federal Employees in MSPB Hearings and Appeals in Washington, D.C.

 Federal employees in Washington, D.C. who face disciplinary action, removal, or other adverse personnel decisions can take steps to challenge those actions before the Merit Systems Protection Board (MSPB).
 The MSPB serves as a critical safeguard for protecting the rights of career federal employees.
 When agencies initiate investigations or propose discipline, employees can act to protect their rights, avoid severe career consequences, and achieve fair outcomes to these matters.